DynamicTimeWarping/dtw-python/README.rst

 Documentation
 ~~~~~~~~~~~~~

-Please refer to the main `DTW project homepage
+Please refer to the main `DTW suite homepage
 <https://dynamictimewarping.github.io>`__ for the full documentation
 and background.